thiagoscarelli/thiagoscarelli.github.io/index.md

     padding-bottom: 16px;
     width: 130px;">

-I am an applied microeconomist working at the intersection of labor and development economics.
+I am an applied economist working at the intersection of labor and development economics, with focus on the factors that shape people’s occupational choices in low- and middle-income countries.

-My research focuses on the different forms of labor market participation in low- and middle-income countries, with a particular interest in the self-employed and platform workers.

 In my recent papers, I use microeconometrics and field experiments to study how financial stress can push workers to prioritize labor market choices that pay fast over options that pay more.
 In my future projects, I will look at the long-term consequences of occupational decisions and evaluate policies to improve labor allocation.